 Any "automatic" features included in the design do not relieve the attendant of any responsibility.
-Such features merely eliminate certain repetitive chores, providing more time for the proper upkeep of equipment.
+Such features merely free him of certain repetitive chores and give him more time to devote to the proper upkeep of equipment.

 It is solely the operator's responsibility to properly operate and maintain the equipment.
 No amount of written instructions can replace intelligent thinking and reasoning and this manual is not intended to relieve the operating personnel of the responsibility for proper operation.
 On the other hand, a thorough understanding of this manual is required before attempting to operate, maintain, service, or repair this equipment.